csound/csoundAPI_examples/7.x/c++/README.md

 - example7.cpp: getting signals from the main output.
 - example8.cpp: sending signals to the main input.
 - example9.cpp: accessing function tables.
+- example10.cpp: compiling from CSD string and resetting